evolbioinfo/gotree/README.md

     * scale:       Scale lengths from input trees by a given factor
 	* setmin:      Set a min branch length to all branches with length < cutoff
 	* setrand:     Assign a random length to edges of input trees
+	* set:         Assign a given length to edges of input trees
 *  collapse:    Collapse branches or clades of input trees
     * clades
     * depth